 "House Edge" is referred to as the difference between the player's odds of winning a bet and what is actually paid out for that win.
 So it is not the actual amount the casino will earn at the table for each game, but rather a measure of the expected profit margin.
 For Blackjack, the house edge is typically around 1% and fluctuates between casinos, game variations and tables.

-As Blackjack is considered a game with a low house edge compared to other games on the casino floor, many casinos introduced at their Blackjack tables rules that improve the house edge and have a negative impact the player's chances of winning.
-Following are a few rules that increase the house edge and sway the chances of winning to the benefit of the dealer:
+As blackjack is considered a game with a low house edge compared to other games on the casino floor, many casinos introduced rules at their blackjack tables that improve the house edge and have a negative impact on the player's chances of winning.
+The following are a few rules of how to play blackjack that increase the house edge and shift the odds in favor of the dealer:

 These rules have been put in place mostly for providing the dealer with more choices to play hands, whilst limiting the choices that the player has.
 This decreases the player's chances of winning and boosts the house edge.

-Charlie: This used to be a common rule that brought great value to players, but many casinos barred it.
-Charlie means that if the player draws a certain number of cards without a bust (usually 5, 6 or 7), he/she automatically wins.
+Charlie: This used to be a common rule that brought great value to players, but many live dealer casinos barred it.
+Charlie means that if the player draws a certain number of cards without a bust (usually 5, 6, or 7), he/she automatically wins.

 Surrender: Will allow the player to forfeit a hand in return for half of the bet.
 Although opinions are mixed on the value to the player, as early surrender may hurt the odds of winning in the long run.